10.2 Needs and Gap Analysis, Baseline Competency, and Audience Targeting

 |---|---|---|

-ASP exam questions may describe repeated incidents after training.
-Do not automatically choose retraining as the only response.
-Investigate whether the training matched the task, whether workers had tools and time, whether supervisors reinforced the practice, whether the procedure was usable, and whether the hazard should be controlled by design.
-Training is part of risk control, not a substitute for fixing the system.
+When a scenario describes repeated incidents after training, do not reflexively pick "retrain."
+Investigate whether the training matched the task, whether workers had tools and time, whether supervisors reinforced it, whether the procedure was usable, and whether the hazard should be controlled by design.
+Training is part of risk control — not a cure for a broken system.

 A department has repeated incidents after annual refresher training.
 What is the best next step?